frc3268/Reefscape2025/README.md

 **Features** swerve-drive code, camera code, autonomous code & dashboard code
 **More** features to come, including but not limited to: more dashboard code, more odometry integrations, and documentation

-*This library tries to abide by the following "ideals":*
+*This library "tries" to abide by the following "ideals":*

 **Naming:**
 - Subsystems: End with "Subsystem"